GamePL7/kalendarium-discordpy/README.md

 # kalendarium-discordpy
-Discord bot with calendar of unusual holidays written in python
+Discord calendar bot of unusual holidays in Python 📆😄